ZZhangsm/Awesome-Histopathology-Based-Generation/README.md

 [AHBG-url]: https://github.com/zzhangsm/Awesome-Histopathology-Based-Generation

 # Awesome-Histopathology-Based-Generation
-AHBG: Awesome Histopathology Based Generation is a collection of histopathology image generation works, including papers, codes and datasets :fire:.
-Any problems, please contact the maintainers.
+Awesome Histopathology-based Generation is a collection of histopathology image generation works, including papers, codes and datasets🔥.
+Any problems, please contact the zzhangsm615@gmail.com.
 Any other interesting papers or codes are welcome.
 If you find this repository useful to your research or work, it is really appreciated to star this repository.

 [![GitHub stars][stars-img]][stars-url]
 [![GitHub forks][fork-img]][fork-url]